Haihan-W/How-to-Clone-to-sync-with-local-PC/README.md

   -TO make a new dir where repo will be cloned and stored in, use mkdir

-5. type 'git clone' then paste [SSH link]
+5. type 'git clone' then paste [SSH or HTTP link]
 6. enter password--> then a folder named as repo name(e.g. hello-world) was added to the folder in Step 4 in your local PC.

 7. To dir to that repo, type 'cd hello-world'